-Matrices of the form R in (3.2) characterize the situation in which boundary conditions at x = 0 are coupled, through a U(2) matrix, to the boundary conditions at $x = a^+$ while boundary conditions at $x = a^-$ are coupled to the ones at x = L through another U(2) matrix.
-Although formally this case leads to a boundary value problem which is strongly selfadjoint, it is not suitable for describing a piston configuration.
-In fact, fields propagating in the left chamber would be constrained by the boundary at x = 0 but would have no constraints on the right boundary of that chamber, namely $x = a^-$ .
+Matrices of the form R in (4.2) characterize the situation in which boundary conditions at x = 0 are coupled, through a U(2) matrix, to the boundary conditions at 70 Page 10 of 28 G. Fucci et al.

+$x=a^+$ while boundary conditions at $x=a^-$ are coupled to the ones at x=L through another U(2) matrix.
+Although formally this case leads to a boundary value problem which is strongly self-adjoint, it is not suitable for describing a piston configuration.
+In fact, fields propagating in the left chamber would be constrained by the boundary at x=0 but would have no constraints on the right boundary of that chamber, namely $x=a^-$ .
 This leads to a scenario which would de facto eliminate the left chamber since fields propagating in it would "feel" the left boundary but not the right one.
 A similar argument applies to the fields propagating in the right chamber since, in this case, the piston itself is completely opaque.
 Because of the remarks above, we will be focusing our analysis on the membrane configuration.

-3.1 Membrane configuration
+4.1 Membrane configuration

 There are basically two approaches that can be applied to the analysis of the membrane configuration.
-The first consists of writing a solution of the differential equation (2.3) as a linear combination of sine and cosine functions and then impose the boundary conditions in (3.5)-(3.6).
+The first consists of writing a solution of the differential equation (3.3) as a linear combination of sine and cosine functions and then impose the boundary conditions in (4.5) and (4.6).
 The second approach, instead, is based on the formalism of scattering theory where the solutions are written in terms of transmission and reflection amplitudes.
 In the analysis that will follow we use the latter approach since, in our opinion, it describes the Casimir effect for the membrane configuration in a physically more meaningful way.
 To carry out the calculation we will follow a procedure consisting of two steps:

 - 1. We start by studying the piston wall over the entire real line.
-In this case the piston wall can be described as a potential supported at the point x = a defined by the boundary conditions (3.6) through the unitary matrix $\mathbf{U}2$ .
-The scattering states obtained in this case will satisfy (3.6) independently of the presence of the external walls at x = 0, L. - 2.
-Afterwards we built the quantum field normal modes as linear combinations of the previously found scattering states and impose, on them, the boundary condition (3.5), given by the unitary matrix $\mathbf{U}1$ , at the external points of the piston x = 0, L.
+In this case the piston wall can be described as a potential supported at the point x = a defined by the boundary conditions (4.6) through the unitary matrix $U_2$ .
+The scattering states obtained in this case will satisfy (4.6) independently of the presence of the external walls at x = 0, L. - 2.
+Afterwards we built the quantum field normal modes as linear combinations of the previously found scattering states and impose, on them, the boundary condition (4.5), given by the unitary matrix $U_1$ , at the external points of the piston x = 0, L.

 With this approach we can characterize the spectrum of normal modes of the massless quantum scalar field in terms of non-relativistic scattering data of the piston wall.
 This characterization enables one to have a better intuition about the phenomena appearing in the Casimir force in terms of the physical properties of the piston that are encoded in the scattering data.
-To this end, we express the eigenfunctions of (2.3) with the boundary conditions (3.5) and (3.6) as the following linear combination where $\psi{\lambda,k}^{R}(x;\mathbf{U}{2})$ and $\psi{\lambda,k}^{L}(x;\mathbf{U}{2})$ are the left-to-right and the right-to-left scattering states, respectively, and should be determined by the boundary condition (3.6).
-On the other hand the coefficients $A{\lambda}(k)$ and $B{\lambda}(k)$ are determined by the boundary condition (3.5).
+To this end, we express the eigenfunctions of (3.3) with the boundary conditions (4.5) and (4.6) as the following linear combination where $\psi{\lambda,k}^R(x; \mathbf{U}2)$ and $\psi{\lambda,k}^L(x; \mathbf{U}2)$ are the left-to-right and the right-to-left scattering states, respectively, and should be determined by the boundary condition (4.6).
+On the other hand the coefficients $A{\lambda}(k)$ and $B{\lambda}(k)$ are determined by the boundary condition (4.5).

-$$f{\lambda}(x,k) = A{\lambda}(k)\psi^{R}{\lambda,k}(x;\mathbf{U}{2}) + B{\lambda}(k)\psi^{L}{\lambda,k}(x;\mathbf{U}{2}) , \qquad (3.7)$$
+$$f{\lambda}(x,k) = A{\lambda}(k)\psi{\lambda,k}^{R}(x; \mathbf{U}{2}) + B{\lambda}(k)\psi{\lambda,k}^{L}(x; \mathbf{U}{2}), \tag{4.7}$$

-3.1.1The piston on the real line
+4.1.1 The piston on the real line